Version Control For Planning

 Step-by-step guide to implementing version control for planning

-1. Assess Your Needs: Identify the specific requirements of your team and projects.
+1. Assess Needs: Identify the specific requirements of your team and project.

-2. Choose a Tool: Select a version control solution that aligns with your needs and budget.
+2. Choose a Tool: Select a version control solution that aligns with your needs.

-3. Train Your Team: Provide comprehensive training to ensure all users understand the tool’s features.
+4. Train Your Team: Provide training to ensure effective use of the tool.

-5. Monitor Progress: Regularly review the system’s effectiveness and make adjustments as needed.
+5. Monitor Progress: Regularly review workflows and make adjustments as needed.

 Tips for do's and don'ts